Kirby Family Friend Claims Kirby Museum Stole Photocopied Art

+Here's a pretty good sign Jack Kirby was one of the greatest comic book artists who ever lived, if not the greatest: The museum that bears his name and a historian who was also a family friend of the Kirbys are in a public spat over photocopies of his pencil work.
+Not the originals (many of which are more than likely lost).
+Photocopies.
 Here's the long and short of it: Historian and illustrator Greg Theakston says he gave The Jack Kirby Museum and Research Center the 3,000-plus copies as a loan, not as a donation.
 He has asked for it back.
 The museum isn't giving it back, saying Theakston provided the art as a donation.
 So Theakston filed a stolen goods report with the Hoboken, N.J. police.